-By default Moodle4Mac is delivered in English, any other language must be loaded.
-The german standard package de translates all text strings to german, the additional package de_du adds the informal conversation du, the additional package de_kids provides scholastic simplifications.
+By default Moodle4Mac is in English only; other languages must be installed.
+For example, you may want to switch your site to German.
+The German standard package de translates all text strings to German, the additional package de_du adds the informal conversation du, the additional package de_kids provides scholastic simplifications.

 Completely backup your server

-Just as you installed Moodle4Mac the first time on your computer, you can backup a customized system completely.
+Just as you installed Moodle4Mac the first time on your computer, you can backup a customised system completely.
 Because all files and configurations are stored within the directory MAMP, you can easily backup your MAMP directory to an external disk.
-Your Moodle will be frozen together with all settings and all the courses, and it can be recovered at any time in the same form.
+A snapshot of our Moodle site will be saved together with all settings and all the courses, and it can be recovered at any time in the same form.

 First stop all server processes like httpd and mysqld, then exit the MAMP program.
-After everything stopped you can copy or move the MAMP directory.
-If you want to transfer MAMP to one or more other computers, you will create a ZIP archive containing the MAMP directory.
-This ZIP archive can be copied anywhere ... to an USB memory, to a web server, on a burned CD ...
+After everything has stopped you can copy or move the MAMP directory.
+If you want to transfer MAMP to one or more other computers, you need to create a ZIP archive containing the MAMP directory.
+This ZIP archive can be copied anywhere ... to an USB memory stick, to a web server, on a burned CD ...

 The target computer must be a Mac.
 On this Mac, unpack the ZIP archive and move the MAMP folder to the Application folder ... done!
-Everything is going exactly as in section download and installation.
-In this way you can prepare your Moodle for a presentation or a training lab, and you can distribute it.
+Everything is going exactly as in the section download and installation.
+In this way you can prepare your Moodle for a presentation or a training lab, and then distribute it.

 Server in your local network